-18 Not that the logical vocabularies of different languages neatly align with each other.
-For example, conditionals or quantification sometimes acquire different forms in different languages.
-However, they are not so different that they prevent the formation of a "neutral" toolbox that can provide for a reconstruction of any of these forms.
+&lt;sup>13 Not that the logical vocabularies of different languages would neatly align with each other.
+For example conditionals or quantification sometimes acquire different forms in different languages.
+However, they are not so different that they would prevent the formation of a "neutral" toolbox that would provide for a reconstruction of any of these forms.

-19 Introduced by Prior (1960).
+&lt;sup>14 Introduced by Prior (1960).